Generating Nonclassical States from Classical Radiation by Subtraction Measurements: Introduction

-The generation of nonclassical states of light is an important test of the foundations of quantum mechanics and a necessary precursor to implementing quantum communication and computation protocols in many architectures \cite{Knill01,Braunstein05,Gisin02}.
-While the methodology for creating nonclassical light at optical wavelengths has been studied extensively \cite{Lvovsky:2009fk,Ourjoumtsev:2006uq,Dakna:1997fk}, the technology to create quantum states with larger and larger wavelengths has recently become available with advances in circuit-QED.
+The generation of nonclassical states of radiation is an important test of the foundations of quantum mechanics and a necessary precursor to implementing quantum communication and computation protocols in many architectures \cite{Knill01,Braunstein05,Gisin02}.
+While the methodology for creating nonclassical radiation at optical wavelengths has been studied extensively \cite{Lvovsky:2009fk,Ourjoumtsev:2006uq,Shi-Biao:2005fk,Dakna:1997fk}, the technology to create quantum states with larger and larger wavelengths has recently become available with advances in cavity- and circuit-QED.

-In this paper we present a novel way to generate nonclassical states of microwave radiation in a long wavelength transmission line using only detection by an ideal binary detector, the Josephson Photomultiplier (JPM).
-The protocol only involves radiating a microwave cavity with coherent light, and post selection based on single photon detection by JPMs without further manipulation.
-In addition, our protocol applies to any detection mechanism with a back action resembling that of the subtraction operator (equation (\ref{eqn:Sub})) and so can be generalized to other quantum systems, in particular, other superconducting circuits where strong photon-detector coupling is possible \cite{Akhlaghi:2011mz,Hofheinz:2008ly,Hofheinz:2009qf}, but also at optical frequencies.
+In this paper we present a novel way to generate a family of nonclassical states of microwave radiation in a long wavelength transmission line using only detection by an ideal binary detector, such as the Josephson Photomultiplier (JPM).
+The protocol only involves radiating a microwave cavity with coherent radiation and post selection based on single photon detection, without further manipulation.
+In addition, our protocol applies to any detection mechanism with a back action resembling that of the subtraction operator (equation (\ref{eqn:Sub})) and so can be generalized to other quantum systems, in particular, other superconducting circuits where strong photon-detector coupling is possible \cite{Akhlaghi:2011mz,Hofheinz:2008ly,Hofheinz:2009qf}.
+Recent proposals have established an analogous detection scheme in cavity-QED, broadening the range of application of our results \cite{Raimond:2010fk,Oi:2013fk}.

-In the microwave regime, squeezed states \cite{Castellanos-Beltran:2008vn,Eichler:2011ys,Wilson11} and cat-like states \cite{Zaki-Leghtas:2012fk} of microwave radiation have been generated through the QND measurement of a microwave cavity with a Josephson parametric amplifier.
-We consider a projective detection scheme whereby the isolated cavity is left in a pure state, a protocol more similar to the Quantum Zeno detection scheme proposed for cavity-QED experiments \cite{Raimond:2010fk}.
-We also note that the creation of arbitrary nonclassical states via the controlled interaction of a superconducting qubit with a microwave cavity has been achieved experimentally \cite{Hofheinz:2008ly,Hofheinz:2009qf}; here we show that a certain class of nonclassical states can be constructed more efficiently than thought previously.
+In the microwave regime of cavity-QED/circuit-QED squeezed states \cite{Castellanos-Beltran:2008vn,Eichler:2011ys,Wilson11} and cat-like states \cite{Kirchmair:2013uq,Deleglise:2008fk} of microwave radiation have been generated by the Kerr interaction between a cavity/transmission line and coupled atoms/superconducting qubits.
+Multi-component cat states have also been produced in circuit-QED using a gate-based construction \cite{Hofheinz:2008ly,Hofheinz:2009qf}.
+We show how these nonclassical states can be created in circuit-QED by a measurement based protocol, and add a new class of nonclassical states to the list, the generalized squeezed states, which so far have only been proposed in theory \cite{Braunstein:1987kx,Braunstein:1990vn}.